yamasato/DISKS/DISKScode/README.md

 	inner edge = 1.0
 	outer edge = 4.0
 	cut   edge = 1.0
 	(start point to place particles)
-	the number of ring at cut edge = 20
+	the number of a ring at cut edge = 20
 	the number of particles in a ring = 40
 	(it is used with only slope is -2 at cut edge.)
 	tolerance = 10^(-8)